 Scoro also boasts a large array of features and tools for standardising the quality of your service provision, meaning you can quickly adapt your service to meet client needs and win bigger projects without increasing your staffing or operational costs.

-If your trade business struggles with organisation throughout a project, then we recommend checking out Infinity.
+If your trade business struggles with organisation throughout a project, then Infinity may be worth checking out.
 It’s a highly customisable work management system that helps you organise teams of any size, making it great for businesses that handle various projects at once, each with different staffing requirements.

 Businesses who use a project management work breakdown structure can often find that their various teams struggle to maintain connectivity and communication when everyone is working on something different.
 Avaza aims to account for this with a suite of tools centred around creating unity between your teams and transparency in their interactions.

-Zoho Workplace is our recommendation if you need a jack of all trades work management software.
+Zoho Workplace may assist if you need a jack of all trades work management software.
 It contains everything you could need for project management in a trade business: word processing, wikis, web conferencing, customer relationship management and more.
 Zoho Workplace is also a great pick if you need a work health and safety management system.

-Odoo is our choice for trade businesses that need a work management solution and a warehouse management solution.
+Odoo is an option for trade businesses that need a work management solution and a warehouse management solution.
 Odoo’s inventory management tools make it a great choice for trade businesses that store and handle their materials ahead of a project.
 It can create great efficiencies even with the most basic use of its tools.

-Finally, we have a recommendation for those of you who run a trade business and have all but mastered project management and just need a work management solution with basic features they can build on internally.
+Finally, Wrike may suit those who operate a trade business and have all but mastered project management and just need a work management solution with basic features they can build on internally.

 Wrike’s biggest strength is customisation, and it can fill virtually any role you need within your businesses’ work management infrastructure.